How to Play Fetch

-- The fuzzy coating on the tennis ball can be abrasive, much like a scouring pad.
-Dogs who obsessively chew on them can end up wearing down their tooth enamel.
-Tooth enamel erosion can lead to tooth sensitivity, increased decay, and fracturing.
+- The fuzzy coating on tennis balls can be abrasive, much like a scouring pad.
+Dogs who obsessively chew on them can end up wearing down their tooth enamel, which can lead to tooth sensitivity, increased decay, and fracturing.
 This can lead to aggressive behaviors.
 Ever have a toothache?

-- Some dogs can have allergic reactions to the rubber latex they are made with.
+- Some dogs have allergic reactions to the rubber latex they are made with.
 Reactions can be mild to severe, causing skin rashes, hives, swelling and closing of the eyes, or closing of the airways.
-Most reactions can be relieved with Benadryl.
-However in severe cases you will need to get your dog to a vet.

-- Instead of tennis balls, use rubber balls that manufactured to be safe for dogs.
+- Instead of tennis balls, use balls that manufactured to be safe for dogs.